Hero24Oy/frontend/README.md

 #### VScode

-After installing all the dependencies using `npm run install-all`, VScode watcher hooks will be automatically enabled when you open the folder.
+After installing all the dependencies using `npm run install:all`, VScode watcher hooks will be automatically enabled when you open the folder.
 They monitor changes in the `hero24-common` and `ui-library` folders and automatically copy them to the node modules of other repositories.

 #### Other IDE